engineerbaz/AWS-Cloud-Knowledge/03 AWS_Services_Intro_Part_2.md

 Normally related to broadcasting channels like News channels

 ## Elastic Transcoder
-- For conversion of media files for making it compatible to play on smartphones,PCs & Tablets
+- Used for media transcoding (conversion of media) of files for making it compatible to play on smartphones,PCs & Tablets

 ## Kinesis video stream
 - Realtime